-The research timeline above considers the factors required to complete the project.
+The research timeline above outlines the tasks required to complete the project.
 The ethics of this study have already been approved.
 Participant information and consent forms have also been completed.
-Booking subjects for testing sessions relies on availability of necessary laboratory equipment such as the ergometer, 3D motion capture and instrumented cranks.
+Booking subjects for testing sessions relies on availability of necessary laboratory equipment such as the ergometer, 3D motion capture, and instrumented cranks.
 Testing sessions will be 90 minutes long followed by a decontamination period.
 We aim to complete three testing sessions a week for four weeks.

 The data analysis process will take a minimum of two hours per participant to complete tasks such as marker labelling, data origination, staticial analysis.
 Following this, results will need to be presented and interpreted before the final discussion and conclusions can be written.